-Existing and Proposed Models: Located within the Appendix is a graphic depiction of the types of places that exist today in San Marcos and a similar illustration of the aspirational expression of the Place Type.
+Existing and Proposed Models: The next component of the Place Types is a graphic depiction of the types of places that exist today in San Marcos and a similar illustration of the aspirational expression of the Place Type.
 While much of the growth in housing units and employment will be accommodated with new development, it was important to explore how existing places can improve to better achieve the vision and goals of the Plan.

-Place Type Highlights: Located within the Appendix, the Existing and Proposed models are followed with an annotated version of the proposed Place Type highlighting key features and relationships.
+Place Type Highlights: The Existing and Proposed models are followed with an annotated version of the proposed Place Type highlighting key features and relationships.
 While it is highly unlikely that any development will look just like the proposed Place Type illustration, the graphic depictions should be used as a guide and inspiration to achieve the larger and more nuanced objectives and intent for each type of place.